JCrai24/Recipes-IOS/README.md

 ### Trade-offs and Decisions: Did you make any significant trade-offs in your approach?

+    I considered precaching/loading images and using a loading screen, but instead opted to download/cache them when the image is needed.
+This means that it may take longer for certain images to load, but the recipes list page is much quicker and much more responsive.
+It is also more scalable for much larger lists of recipes.

-    I focused on the core use case without creating many extra features.
+    I focused on the core use case without creating alot of extra features.
 I kept the UI simple and focused on minimizing errors and trying to make the loading of the recipes as clean and smooth as possible.

-    Using the file-manager for both large and small images could potentially lead to bulky storage, but is effective in improving performance in the short term.
+    Using on disk storage for both large and small images could potentially lead to a slighly bulkier storage, but makes the UI experience much more responsive and smooth.

 ### Weakest Part of the Project: What do you think is the weakest part of your project?

     Minimal UI and lack of additional features.
     I am not an expert in writing unit tests.
-    Search feature does not handle clearing of filter without complete reload.
+    Search feature does not handle clearing of filter without reload of list

 ### Additional Information: Is there anything else we should know?
 Feel free to share any insights or constraints you encountered.

-    I have a lot going on at the moment and was not able to start this until today.
-I hope I am not too late.
+    If had more time to work on this, I would have considered expiration and management of image files on the disk to optimize storage

+    I believe that what I have created is perfectly set up for a feature that allows users to download and save favorite recipes for offline use.

+    I hope I didn't take too long to turn in this take home assignment.
+I am juggling quite alot at the moment.

+    Even if I don't advance in the interviewing process, I learned way more about software engineering doing this assignment than any Leetcode question
+    I have ever done.
+So, thank you.